Dimanjan/blenderpython/README.md

 # blenderpython

-This codes are for scripted animation in blender.
+These codes are for scripted animation in blender.